rosell-dk/htaccess-capability-tester/README.md

 There are cases where the only way to to learn if a given `.htaccess` capability is enabled / supported on a system is by examining it "from the outside" through a HTTP request.
 This library is build to handle such testing easily.

 This is what happens behind the scenes:
 1. Some test files for a given test are put on the server.
-Typically these at least includes an `.htaccess` file.
-For many tests, a `test.php` file is also generated.
+Typically these at least includes an `.htaccess` file
-2. The test is triggered by doing a HTTP request (often to `test.php`)
+2. The test is triggered by doing a HTTP request (most often to a `.txt` file, however a few of the tests need to request a `.php` file)
 3. The response is interpreted

 ## Usage